djordjejankovic10/community-bloom-portal/priority-2-content-creation-basics.md

 - Photo handling includes:
   - Progressive loading with low-resolution placeholders
     - Initially display a shimmer animation over a light gray placeholder matching image dimensions
-    - As soon as available, show a very low-resolution thumbnail (10-20% of original size) that fills the entire container
-    - Gradually transition to higher resolution versions as they load (LQIP - Low Quality Image Placeholder technique)
     - Maintain consistent dimensions to prevent layout shifts during the progressive loading process
     - Use a subtle cross-fade transition between loading states to avoid jarring visual changes
   - Proper handling of portrait vs. landscape orientations